 In 1586 the "Arte dei Terrazzieri" in Venice was the first artisan association to implement and write down specific rules on how to polish the "Venetian Terrazzo".
 This floor consisted of colored marble chips set by hand in a mosaic design, then polished to a smooth finish.
 Until the 1970's the binding material was a lime based mixture, of which the formula remained unchanged for centuries.
 In the 1970's new cementitious glues started being produced and used to provide stronger cohesion of the marble chips.

 Only a few decades ago the technological improvements in concrete mix formulation and diamond tooling made possible the polishing directly on concrete slabs.
 Grinding machines originally built for stone polishing were redesigned and diamond tooling was engineered specifically for concrete refinishing.
 Modern grinders/polishers are heavy duty machines engineered for work on a very large variety of concrete and cement mixes.
 Most important is the proper matching between concrete hardness and the diamond tooling used (soft, medium, hard, extra hard) surfaces.The proper match increases the performance of the tooling and also the precision of the results.

 NOTICE TO OUR WEBSITE USERS

-This website may not properly visualize or allow navigation on all smart phones, tablets, PC and Mac computers.
+This website might not properly visualize or properly navigate on certain smart phones, tablets, PC and Mac computers.

 If you are experiencing any inconvenience please accept our apologies and let us know so we can directly email you information, estimates and brochures.